 Website: Visit Richmond

-Location: Capilano Suspension Bridge Park, 3735 Capilano Road, North Vancouver.
-Free shuttle is available from Canada Place.
+The park is closed on Christmas Day.
+It is located at Capilano Suspension Bridge, 3735 Capilano Road, North Vancouver.
+A free shuttle is available from Canada Place.

 Harrison Hot Springs lakefront will be lit up from dusk until 11 pm.
 Stroll along the 1 km waterfront promenade to see the sparkling light display.
 The holiday lights focus on the natural environment, wildlife and the elusive Sasquatch.